tomarrell/lbadd/CODING_GUIDELINES.md

 It endangeres the stability of the whole application.

 ## Comments
-If couse we want comments.
+Of course we want comments.
 However, make sure that they are wrapped neatly, and don't cause crazy long lines.

 ## Committing changes